promised-ai/redpoll-website/content/blog/gamma.md

 [extra]
 author = "Bryan Dannowitz"
-subheading = "Hands-on with Reformer - Uncertainty and Anomaly Detection" image = "magic-laser-calibration.jpg"
+subheading = "Hands-on with Reformer - Uncertainty and Anomaly Detection" image = "gamma/magic-laser-calibration.jpg"
 theme = "light-transparent"
 +++

-Machine Learning is often spoken of in hushed, reverent tones as a panacea to whatever data woes one might have.
-This is in unfortunate contrast to the capabilities of the typical solutions that are widely available.
-Most any model — from the humble perceptron to the formidable, pre-trained VGG-19 deep neural network — are very focused and limited in their scope; they're trained and tuned to perform one task well.
-They tend to be of little use for any other task, even one which is based on the exact same dataset.
+Machine Learning is, at times, treated as an all-purpose panacea to whatever data woes one might have.
+This is in contrast to the limited capabilities of typical ML solutions that are widely available.
+Almost any model — from the humble perceptron to the formidable, pre-trained VGG-19 deep neural network — is very focused and limited in its immediate scope.
+The model is trained and tuned to perform one task well.
+These tend to be of little use for any other task, even one which is based on the exact same dataset.

 In this post, we'll review a simple supervised classification task as it's commonly encountered, and deal with it via traditional ML methods.
-Then we will extend the scope of what can be performed on such a dataset when a more holistic AI engine is applied.
-Topic emphasized will be inference (predictions), simulation, anomaly detection, and uncertainty estimation.
+Then we will extend the scope of what can be performed on such a dataset when Redpoll's Braid, a holistic AI engine, is applied.
+The (non-exhaustive) capabilities covered will be:

+* Inference (predictions)
+* Missing data handling
+* Feature importances
+* Simulation
+* Anomaly detection
+* Uncertainty estimation

 # Gamma Ray Detection with the MAGIC Observatory